-&lt;sup>4 As we can see in the column (3) in Table 2, the literacy rate is statistically significant with the whole sample, but once an outlier observation (the province of Sulu) is excluded it is no longer significant (column (4) in Table 2).
-See Banerjee and Duflo (1999) for a compact survey of the theory and cross-country evidence.
+4 As we can see in the column (3) in Table 2, the literacy rate is statistically significant with the whole sample, but once an outlier observation (the province of Sulu) is excluded it is no longer significant (column (4) in Table 2).
+5 See Banerjee and Duflo (1999) for a compact survey of the theory and cross-country evidence.

-Another potential plausible explanation of our results, which is arguably more amenable to the Philippine context, might be that there emerged (possibly temporary) productivity differentials between small and large farms during our observation period.
+Another potentially plausible explanation of our results, which is arguably more amenable to the Philippine context, might be that there emerged (possibly temporary) productivity differentials between small and large farms during our observation period.
 In general, it has been well documented that economies of scale do not operate in most of the developing agriculture including that of the Philippines (e. g., Binswanger, Deininger and Feder 1995).
-Hayami and Kikuchi (2000), however, report some evidence of significantly higher per-hectare rice yields among larger farms than among smaller farms in their East Laguna village as of 1995 although they had found no evidence of significant yield differentials between large and small farms in their earlier observation period (i. e., 1976 and 1987).
-Such differentials in production efficiency across farm size emerged, according to Hayami and Kikuchi (2000), because of the introduction by the larger-scale farmers of pump irrigation (which requires a relatively large amount of initial outlay in the absence of rental markets) following the rapid deterioration of the national irrigation system serving the village.
-If rental markets for irrigation pumps are to develop, as the tractor custom-services markets have, then such productivity differentials across different farm sizes are likely to disappear (Hayami and Kikuchi 2000).
+Hayami and Kikuchi (2000), however, report some evidence of significantly higher per-hectare rice yields among larger farms than among smaller farms in their East Laguna village as of 1995 although they had found no evidence of significant yield differentials between large and small farms in their earlier observation periods (i. e., 1976 and 1987).
+Such differentials in production efficiency across farm size emerged, according to Hayami and Kikuchi (2000), because of the introduction by the larger-scale farmers of pump irrigation (which requires a relatively large amount of initial outlay in the absence of rental markets) following the rapid deterioration of the national irrigation system serving the village.6 If rental markets for irrigation pumps are to develop, as the tractor custom-services markets have, then such productivity differentials across different farm sizes are likely to disappear (Hayami and Kikuchi 2000).
 If such an explanation can apply in a wider context of our empirical findings, then it is not clear whether the positive relationship between the land inequality and growth held in the period prior to our observation period, nor is it clear whether the relationship we found will hold in the long run.

 Among the variables representing initial political conditions, 'dynasty' (the proportion of provincial officials related by blood or affinity) has significantly negative effects on subsequent growth.
 As stressed in Balisacan, Debuque and Fuwa (2001), the lack of competitive political system is one of the major themes in much of the literature on the Philippine politics, and such a political characteristic has generally been seen among the observers as one of the major factors leading to sub-optimal policy choices in the Philippine government and thus to the relatively poor economic performances.
-Our results show that provinces where provincial politics is dominated by closely related families and relatives tend to grow at a slower rate than the provinces where such relations among officials are weaker.
+Our results show that provinces where provincial politics is dominated by closely related families and relatives tend to grow at a slower rate than the provinces where such relations among officials are weaker; one standard deviation increase in the degree of political domination by a 'dynasty' is associated with 0.4 to 0.5 percentage point fall in the growth rate.